Dan-Duran/website-rsync-backup/README.md

 - Monthly backups (on the 1st of each month) with custom retention (default: 24 months)
 - Automatic rotation to remove old backups
 - Uses rsync for efficient, incremental backups
+- Customizable file and directory exclusions
 - Comprehensive error handling and logging
-- Disk space check before backup
+- Disk space check before backup (default 1GB)
 - Root privilege check
 - Configurable email notifications for backup successes and failures via SMTP or Postmark
 - Option to completely disable email notifications